chenx/PCraw/README.md

 About the Crawling
 ==================

-When used for the first time, it creates a local repository ./download/ under the same directory.
+When used for the first time, PCraw creates a local repository ./download/ under the same directory.
 For each download task, a sub directory derived from the url_root (see below) will be created, and all downloads are stored there.